Nauman3S/Nauman3S/README.md

-![Hi, I'm Nauman Shakir 👋 I'm a 🚀 IoT Solution Architect and a Blockchain Developer 🚀]
+![Hi, I'm Nauman Shakir 👋 I'm an 🚀 IoT Solution Architect and a Blockchain Developer 🚀]

 <!--
 how to make this gif ?